Monument Research Symposium

 At Cascade-Siskiyou National Monument

-Every year in September, the Friends assist BLM’s Monument staff on a restoration project.
+Every year the Friends assist BLM’s Monument staff on a restoration project.
 We focus on one area within the Monument and work to restore it in some way.
 These restoration projects provide a head start for the recovery of the plants and animals that call the Monument home.
 In 2013 we re-routed a trail and restored a meadowland.
 Work in 2014 was centered around decommissioning a road to Pilot Rock and completing the pit toilet there.
 In 2016 we did annual maintenance at the Hyatt Lake Campground.

 To volunteer for current projects, contact:

 The Friends of Cascade-Siskiyou National Monument participate in several public events each year.
 Join us as a volunteer at these events.